 Now he mostly operates on Amazon, because money.
 Between Amazon and its useless cousin Goodreads, he’s got over a thousand positive reviews.
 Also, his mom thinks he’s pretty good.
 Despite this, he writes disturbing books, and is worried about all of his fans.
 The novels are gritty page-turners, all written in the first-person present tense and structured around some existential quandary that bothers its author, who is a literature nerd.
 They also tend to be mysterious and/or suspenseful.
 If they aren’t, he kills the main character’s love interest on the last page to punish the book for wasting your time.

-He’s thirty-three now and lives in Austin, Texas with his wife Erin.
-Aside from writing, his other hobbies include having a full-time job.
+He’s thirty-three now and lives in Austin, Texas.
+Aside from writing, his other hobbies include having a full-time job arguing with lawyers over contract terms.

 This is what Scott looks like: